talonhub/community/plugin/mode_indicator/README.md

 ## Usage

+You can enable this by changing the following setting in `mode_indicator.talon`:
-The mode indicator is enabled with the following setting `user.mode_indicator_show = 1`
+`user.mode_indicator_show = 1`

 ## Demo